 Write out an alphabetical list of seed you are sending, making sure that the name on the list is the same as on the seed, and that your name, address (and your email address, if you have one) are on the list.

-if the initial letter of your surname is from A to G, it will be very helpful if you would send your seed to Sue Bosson, Penylan, Penybontfawr, nr Oswestry, SY10 0EL
+If the initial letter of your surname is from A to F, send your seed to

-if the initial letter of your surname is from H to N, please send your seed to Dennis Seager, Bagend, Four Crosses, LLanymynech, Powys.
-SY22 6RP
+If the initial letter of your surname is from G to N, send your seed to

-if the initial letter of your surname is from O to Z, please send it to Joe Sime, Park Cottage, Penley, Wrexham, LL13 0LS
+If the initial letter of your surname is from O to Z, send your seed to

 Please check you have the right amount of postage on your package (Royal Mail charge a fine of £1 per incorrect item).